idealjs/jellyfish/apps/website/docs/Asset IO.md

-# Asset IO Engine
+# Asset IO

-External asset will come through the asset IO engine pipeline and becomes one or more engine friendly assets.
+External assets are processed through the Asset Input-Output (IO) Engine pipeline and transformed into one or more engine-compatible assets.

-For example, gltf file will becomes .texture, .animation, .skin, .mesh, .material assets, if this gltf contains embeded external file such as images, those images will be treated as external asset and again going through the pipeline
+For instance, a glTF file can be converted into .texture, .animation, .skin, .mesh, and .material assets.
+If the glTF file includes embedded external files such as images, these images are treated as external assets and processed through the pipeline again.

-After this process, the external asset will remain the same in the folder, but with an additional file ending with .meta which contains corresponding engine friendly asset data, this .meta file is the only source for engine to load assets from into the runtime scene.
-Inside engine editor, the external asset will be ignored and .meta file will be then shown as engine recognized asset
+After this conversion process, the original external asset remains unchanged in the folder.
+However, an additional .meta file is created, which contains corresponding engine-compatible asset data.
+This .meta file serves as the exclusive source for the engine to load assets into the runtime scene.
+Within the engine editor, the external asset is disregarded, and the .meta file is presented as an engine-recognized asset.

 ### About engine asset and its .meta file: